Big-Bee-Network/discoverlife-bee-archive/README.md

 where, `preston cat ...` streams a species page with content id `hash://sha256/7168d...` and selects associated host species by combining an XPath query (line 3) with a regular expression (line 4).

-This script was used to generate the following list of known hosts of Agapostemon taxanus, as claimed by [@Ascher_2022]:
+This script was used to generate the following list of known hosts of _Agapostemon texanus_, as claimed by [@Ascher_2022]:

 ~~~
 Achillea millefolium